by Dr. Lawrence Wilson, MD

 HEMORRHOIDS AND COFFEE ENEMAS

 At times, doing coffee enemas helps heal hemorrhoids.
 However, occasionally someone reports that doing coffee enemas aggravates their condition.
 This is unfortunate, because coffee enemas are extremely healing for the liver and the colon, in particular.
 Here are some possible solutions for this problem:

-If this does not help, some people need to have surgery or use galvanic current treatment to eliminate the hemorrhoids so that one can do coffee enemas.
-This is an instance in which surgery or other medical approaches may be very worthwhile.
+If these suggestions do not help, then I suggest the galvanic current treatment to eliminate the hemorrhoids so that one can do coffee enemas.
+This is an instance in which a medical treatment may be very worthwhile.